Black Princesses captain Afi Amenyeku pays tribute to ‘supportive’ grandfather

 She posted pictures of herself and her grandfather posing with her gold medal on social media that has now gone viral.

-Afi has now explained the kind of connection she shares with her grandfather, saying he wants to continue making him proud in her football career.
+Afi has now explained the kind of connection she shares with her grandfather, saying she wants to continue making him proud in her football career.

 “When my grandfather learned that I played football, he told me he dreamed of seeing me succeed,” she told Kumasi-based Akoma FM.